-These gorgeous little gooey chocolate cakes with raspberries and Nutella make a stunning dessert for any occasion!
+These gorgeous little gooey chocolate cakes with raspberries and Nutella make a stunning yet simple dessert for any occasion!

 They are just as good cold – I actually love them fridge cold when they take on a fudgy, brownie like texture.
 There is no bad way to eat them!